MakiSaki/adoptme/README.md

 ## What is Adopt Me?

-Adopt Me is a mini project thought up by me (and directed by LLCoolRay).
-Adopt Me will allow users to search for their future pet using information from PetFinder.
+Adopt Me will allow users to search for their future pet using the [PetFinder API](https://www.petfinder.com/developers/).
+PetFinder is an amazing web application that is geared towards helping animals.
+To learn more about PetFinder [click here](https://www.petfinder.com/).

 ## Our Goals

-The goal of Adopt Me is to help users search for their ideal pet  by display information from PetFinder and.
-This mini project should help me develop some front end and back end skills.
-This will also help sharpen the skills of LLCool
+The goal of Adopt Me is to help users search for their ideal pet by displaying information using the PetFinder API.

+This project is intended to help us improve our problem solving skills.

 ## TODO

 ### Site

-* Customize the template from bootstrap to have a video of a dog on the right.
+* [ ] Change the site background to a video of a dog.

-* Customize the template from bootstrap to have a search bar where the user can search by zip code.
+* [ ] Create a location/search bar to allow the user to enter their zip code.

-  * When searching by zip code make sure an error message is given to the user if they use anything besides numbers.
+  * Create an error message if the user enters either an invalid zip code or a non-numerical value(s).

-  * If entering too many or too little numbers be sure to also give an error message stating "please use 5 numbers for zip code"
+    * ex.
+ERROR MESSAGE: "You have entered an invalid zip code"

-* Have a short intro above the search bar.
+* [ ] Insert a concise about section above the search bar.

-* Have a list of dogs pop up after searching by zip code.
+* [ ] Generate a list of dogs after the user searches using their zip code.

-* Have the ability to click on each dog in the list.
+* [ ] Have the ability to click on each dog in the list.

-* Each dog has a profile page.
+* [ ] Each dog has a profile page.

 ### API

-review documentation
+* [ ] Review the PetFinder API Documentation.

+* [ ] Gather the necessary information using the PetFinder API.

+* [ ] Create a location search feature using zip codes

-Integrate the API provided by PetFinder
+* [ ] Integrate the PetFinder API into site.
-Have the information